Upeshjeengar/Langchain/6.Runnables/Readme.md

 * `RunnableBranch` Implements conditional execution (if-else logic).
 * `RunnableLambda` Wraps custom Python functions into Runnables.
 * `RunnablePassthrough` Just forwards input as output (acts as a placeholder).
+**LCEL**(Langchain Expression Language): as `RunnableSequence` is most frequently used it is generally replaced with '|' which is known as pipe operator in general.

 # LangChain Runnables